Some implications between Grothendieck's anabelian conjectures: Why not Artin stacks

 \section{Why not Artin stacks}

-One may wonder: why DM stacks and not Artin stacks?
+One may wonder: why DM stacks and not algebraic (i.e. Artin) stacks?
 The answer is based on one's taste.
-DM stacks seem more natural, since $\Pi_{X/k}$ is pro-étale and \autoref{strong} fails for Artin stacks.
+DM stacks seem more natural, since $\Pi_{X/k}$ is profinite étale and \autoref{strong} fails for algebraic stacks.
 For example, if $G$ is a connected algebraic group, then condition (1) of \autoref{strong} holds for $BG$ if an only if $G$ is special, while condition (2) if and only if $G$ is trivial.
-Hence, it makes a difference if we choose condition (1) or (2) as definition of anabelianity for Artin stacks.
+Hence, it makes a difference if we choose condition (1) or (2) as definition of printability for algebraic stacks.

-If we choose (1), we should for instance consider $B\on{GL}_{n}$ as anabelian even if $B\on{GL}_{n}\to\Pi_{B\on{GL}_{n}}=\spec k$ is not an equivalence of categories on rational points, and this seems not very pleasant.
+If we choose (1), we should for instance consider $B\on{GL}_{n}$ as printable even if $B\on{GL}_{n}\to\Pi_{B\on{GL}_{n}}=\spec k$ is not an equivalence of categories on rational points, and this seems not very pleasant.
 On the other hand, if we choose (2), the following proposition shows that we get back to DM stack.

-\begin{proposition} Let $X$ be a geometrically connected Artin stack.
+\begin{proposition} Let $X$ be a separated, geometrically connected algebraic stack locally of finite type over $k$.
 Suppose that